-I’m currently working with a startup who attended one of my SCORE classes.
-She was smart and contacted me way before even signing the lease.
-She’s opening a fitness studio.
-Similar to GrowlerUSA, she’s the first one in the Phoenix Valley.
+After that, I worked with a startup who attended one of my SCORE classes.
+She was smart and contacted me way before even signed the lease.
+She opened a fitness studio.
+Similar to GrowlerUSA, she was the first one in the Phoenix Valley.

 The first thing I asked her was — does corporate provide a marketing plan template?
 They didn’t and she was losing sleep worring that she would open and no one would know she was there.

 Corporate also told her that they’d set up a Facebook page for her.
 What about Instagram, Twitter and LinkedIn?
 Guess not.
 She was on her own.